 The way that Stock Advisor and Morningstar present stock picks is extremely different.

 Stock Advisor is essentially a newsletter that arrives in your inbox once per month.
-The newsletter will contain a long research report that makes the case for why two companies, the newest stock recommendations, are undervalued and poised for growth.
+The newsletter will contain a long research report that makes the case for why two companies, the newest stock recommendations, are poised for growth.
 In the newsletter, you’ll also get brief updates on all the other picks in the Stock Advisor portfolio and advice on removing old picks from the portfolio as needed.
-The service also keeps a Best Buys list populated with stocks already in the portfolio that Motley Fool analysts believe are worth doubling up on.
+The service also keeps a ranked list of the top 10 stocks already in the portfolio that Motley Fool analysts believe are worth doubling up on.

 Morningstar Premium doesn’t have an ongoing portfolio, but rather maintains lists of stocks that are valued below what the company’s analysts believe they’re worth.
 These lists are updated on a daily basis, and while they typically don’t turnover in less than a few weeks, there are many more stock picks at any given time than you’ll find in the Stock Advisor portfolio.

 Importantly, Morningstar has multiple different lists of stocks worth your attention.
 These include 5-star-rated stocks, undervalued wide moat stocks, and more.
-This is good in that you can decide what types of stocks you want to invest in – for example, wide-moat stocks or highly undervalued five-star stocks.
+This is good in that you can decide what types of stocks you want to invest in.
 On the other hand, since you’re dealing with hundreds of potential recommendations, you’re left to do your own research to figure out which stocks are the best bet.

 Analysis and Discovery Tools